nalsi/Info813/Report_2.md

     ##     Guttman           1.000

 In order to compare these two models, an ANOVA test was conducted as below.
-It is worth noting that despite of the difference in AIC and BIC among these two models, the negative result indicated that this comparison is not meaningful.
+It is worth noting that despite of the much higher Chi-square value of the initial model, the very high p-value suggests that there might be no significant difference between the two models.

     ## Chi Square Difference Test
     ##